ryotafunaki/tech-survs-docker-hub-api/README.md

-# Docker Hub Api Technical Survey Repository
+# Docker Hub API Technical Survey Repository

 This repository is a technical survey of the Docker Hub API.